How to Build Mental Immunity

 Remember: “too gullible” is a thing, but “too critical” is also a thing.
 Open-minded curiosity, healthy skepticism, and intellectual humility can help keep your mind in the sweet spot.

-When exploring contentious topics, it’s important to separate your identity from your beliefs.
+When exploring contentious topics, it’s important to separate who you are from your opinions.

-Here’s why: when people tie their identity to a set of views, legitimate challenges to those views trigger an overactive immune response scientists call “autoimmunity.”
+Here’s why: when people tie their identity to a set of views, legitimate challenges to those views trigger an overactive response.
 Threats to beliefs are taken as personal attacks, provoking a defensive reaction that interferes with learning.
 When our pride and ego are at stake, it’s very difficult to think well!
+If you hold your views lightly, challenging questions are less likely to trigger information “allergy attacks” in your mind.

 Understand this: you are not your beliefs.
-Letting go of mistaken beliefs doesn’t make you weaker; it makes you stronger.
+Learning to let go of mistaken opinions, inaccurate views, and unhelpful beliefs doesn’t make you weaker; it makes you stronger.

 Maintain a gap between your thoughts and your sense of self.
 Think of beliefs as houseguests that may someday overstay their welcome.
-Some may remain friends for life (e.g., human rights or the Golden Rule), but it pays to regard ideas as temporary residents in your mind.
+Some may remain friends for life (e.g. beliefs in human rights, a God, or the Golden Rule), but it pays to regard ideas as temporary residents in your mind.
 Just don’t get too attached: you might stop learning!

 Principle 10: Play for team truth